Skip to main content

 [solana]

-endpoint_rpc = "<your-rpc-provider-url-here>" # Replace with your RPC provider URL or use default https://api.devnet.solana.com
+endpoint_rpc = "<your-rpc-provider-url-here>" # e.g., https://api.mainnet-beta.solana.com or https://api.devnet.solana.com

-endpoint_wss = "<your-rpc-websocket-url-here>" # Replace with your RPC provider WebSocket URL or use default wss://api.devnet.solana.com
+endpoint_wss = "<your-rpc-websocket-url-here>" # Replace with your RPC provider WebSocket URL (e.g., wss://api.mainnet-beta.solana.com)

 Step 7: Cluster Operations

 Clusters are groups of nodes that collaborate on MPC computations.
 For background on cluster concepts, see Clusters Overview.
-Most testnet operators should join an existing cluster.
+Most operators should join an existing cluster.
 Only create your own cluster if you’re coordinating a group of nodes.

 To join an existing cluster, you must first be proposed by the cluster authority.
 Once proposed, accept the invitation: